dream-sports-labs/flash-client/CONTRIBUTING.md

 ## Pull Request Process

+- Fork the repository.
+- Create a new branch: git checkout -b feature/YourFeatureName.
+- Make your changes and commit them: git commit -m 'Add some feature'.
+- Push to the branch: git push origin feature/YourFeatureName.
+- Submit a pull request.
+- Please ensure your code adheres to our coding standards and includes appropriate tests.

 1. Update the README.md with details of changes to the interface, if applicable.
 2. Update the CHANGELOG.md with a note describing your changes.
 3. The PR will be merged once you have the sign-off of at least one other developer.